Athens - Essential Itinerary

 A unique attraction in the area is Lake Vouliagmeni.
 This brackish lake sits on top of warm thermal waters rumored to heal various ailments, aches, and skin conditions.
 There are hundreds of underwater caves and tunnels beneath the surface of the lake.
 The full extent of these has never been thoroughly explored!

 Vouliagmeni is an elegant place.
 However, the atmosphere is not pretentious, and many of the coffee shops and restaurants here are affordable.
 There are many public beaches in the area where you can lay down your beach towel and relax.
 If you want to experience the best of the best, make a reservation at Akti Vouliagmeni beach club.

 En Plo is a popular local coffee shop.
-You can sip a Freddo espresso here and sit out on the veranda as the waves crash against the sea.
+You can sip a strong Greek coffee (Ellinikos Kafes) here and sit out on the veranda as the waves crash against the sea.
 Vouliagmeni is a beautiful place to visit any time of year.